Q: Is COVID testing available at Morris Hospital’s Urgent Care Centers? If so, who qualifies for testing?

-A: If the doctor or nurse practitioner orders a COVID test, the staff will take you into a special room to collect your sample.
-The test is called nasopharyngeal swab and involves collecting a sample from the patient’s respiratory system through a swab inserted in the nasal cavity.
+A: If the doctor or nurse practitioner orders a COVID test, the type of test that will be performed is called nasopharyngeal swab and involves collecting a sample from the patient’s respiratory system through a swab inserted in the nasal cavity.

 Q: Will I get results immediately?

 A: Yes, at this time we are able to provide immediate test results.

 Q: What if a patient is just seeking a return-to-school test or test needed for travel requirement?
 Can they come to Urgent Care?
 If not, where should they go?